Adverbs of time tell us when an action happened, but also for how long, and how often.

-Yet is used in questions and in negative sentences, and is placed at the end of the sentence or after not.
+Yet is used in questions and in negative sentences to indicate that something that has not happened or may not have happened but is expected to happen.
+It is placed at the end of the sentence or after not.

 - They haven't met him yet. (= simple negative statement)

-- Haven't you finished yet? (= expressing slight surprise)
+- Haven't you finished yet? (= expressing surprise)

 - I am still hungry.

-If you need to use more than one adverb of time at the end of a sentence, use them in this order:
+If you need to use more than one adverb of time in a sentence, use them in this order:

 - 1 + 2 : I work (1) for five hours (2) every day